tuvo1106/earthbound/README.md

 - Authenticate users and manage passwords
   - Encrypt passwords in database with bcrypt hashing function
   - Exchange Json Web Tokens for stateless authentication
-  - Protect routes with custom middleware that validate headers
+  - Protect routes with middleware that validate Bearer headers
   - Users should not have access to routes if:
     - they are not logged in
     - jwt token is invalid
     - token payload has been manipulated
     - user recently changed password after token was established
+  - Reset forgotten passwords through Nodemailer
+  - Allow user to update passwords

 ### Models